xngln/photo-server/README.md

 The resolvers for all queries and mutations are implemented in `graph/schema.resolvers.go`.

+The server, hosted on Heroku, exposes one GraphQL endpoint at `https://protected-bastion-36826.herokuapp.com/query`.
+You can also visit `https://protected-bastion-36826.herokuapp.com/` to use the GraphQL playground.
+Since the project is on the free tier of Heroku, the first request may take up to 30 seconds to complete.

 ## Shop
 To checkout out the shop, go to [photo.davidxliu.com](https://www.photo.davidxliu.com).
 This is the homepage of the portfolio.
 In the header, select shop.
 This will display all the images which are currently available to purchase for download.